-Jour JOU rnalism 1313 Principles of Journalism - Introductory journalism, new reporting, construction of the news story, sources, and the types and methods of handling elementary study of typography and headline writing.
+Journalism JOU 1313 Principles of Journalism - Introductory journalism, news reporting, construction of the news story, sources, and the types and methods of handling elementary study of typography and headline writing.
 Three hours; 3 credits.
 JOU 1323 Principles of Journalism - The preparation of advertising copy and layouts for newspapers, agencies, and retail advertising.
 Types of layouts; copy writing and proofreading, with emphasis on proof marks.
 Three hours; 3 credits.
-Law Enforcemen t LEN Survey of Law Enforcement - History, development, and philosophy of law enforcement in a democratic society, introduction to agencies involved in the administration of criminal justice; career orientation.
+Law Enforcemen t LEN 1313 Survey of Law Enforcement - History, development, and philosophy of law enforcement in a democratic society, introduction to agencies in- volved in the administration of criminal justice; career orientation.
 Three hours; 3 credits.
 LEN 1343 Police and Community Relations - Current issues between police and community.
 Role and influence of officer in community relations, tensions and conflict and the problem areas of race and juveniles.
+Three hours; 3 credits.
 LEN 1383 Criminology - The nature and significance of criminal behavior.
 Theories, statistics, trends, and programs concerning criminal behavior.
 Three hours; 3 credits.
 LEN 2313 Police Operations - Operational services, patrol, intelligence and vice units, juvenile units.
 Traffic administration.
 Three hours; 3 credits.
-LEN 2323 Criminal Law - The penal code; criminal statutes including juvenile statues; evidence, processing and detention of juveniles and juvenile court procedure.
+LEN .23 Criminal Law - The penal code; criminal statutes including juvenile statues; evidence, processing and detention of juveniles and juvenile court procedure.
 Three hours; 3 credits.
 LEN 2333 Criminal Investigation - Fundamentals, search and recordings, collection and preservation of evidence, finger printing, photography, sources of information, interviews and interrogation.
 Follow up.
 Three hours; 3 credits.
 LEN 2343 Criminal Investigation - Use of scientific techniques in investigation; investigate problems in major crimes; arrests, apprehensions, and raids; finger-printing; rules of evidence and testifying in court.
 Three hours; 3 credits.
-LEN 2413 Administration of Criminal Justice - A study of the legal concepts and procedures, including laws of arrest and search warrant procedure, beginning with the issurance of legal process to ultimate disposition, including informations, indictments, arraignments, preliminary hearings, bail, juries and trial and penal conditions.
+LEN 2413 Administration of Criminal Justice - A study of the legal concepts and procedures, ing laws of arrest and search warrant procedure, beginning wit. issurance of legal process to ultimate disposition, including informations, indictments, arraignments, preliminary hearings, bail, juries and trial and penal conditions.
 Three hours; 3 credits.
-LEN 2513 Law Enforcement and the Juvenile - The role of police in juvenile delinquency and control.
+LEN 2513 Law Enforcement and the Juvenile - The role of police in juvenile delin- quency and control.
 Organization, functions and jurisdiction of juvenile elective agencies.
 Processing, detention, and disposition of cases.
-Statutes and court procedures applied to juveniles.
+Sta- tutes and court procedures applied to juveniles.
 Three hours; 3 credits.
-Math ematics MAT 1103 Developmental Math - This course is designed for the student who is lacking in fundamental arithmetical skills.
-The course will cover the four fundamental operations in arithmetic fractions designed are recommended.
+Mathematics MAT 1103 Developmental Math - This course is designed for the student who is lacking in fundamental arithmetical skills.
+The course will cover the